MLB (Major League Baseball) Logo

 Major League Baseball (MLB) Logo

 After the redesign, there is a new logo with a darkened color palette.
-Now, instead of blue, it is bluish-black, and instead of red, it is maroon.
+Now, instead of blue, it is bluish-black; instead of red, it is maroon.

-Despite the long history of the logo, it has changed little.
-The most serious modifications took place in 1969: the existing elements were rearranged.
-Moreover, the designer changed their perspective, focusing on another aspect of the game.
+Despite its long history, the logo has changed little.
+The most serious modifications occurred in 1969: the existing elements were rearranged.
+Moreover, the designer changed their perspective, focusing on another game aspect.
 Since then, the logo has not been updated.

 MLB (Major League Baseball): Interesting Facts